Living with dementia

 There is a lot of information to take in, and there may be many decisions to make.
 The guide was developed by others going through this journey, who wanted to help people who are also going through a similar journey.

-The Information Pack is also available hard copy - please contact Council’s Positive Ageing Officer on 9433 3345 or positive.ageing@nillumbik.vic.gov.au to be sent a pack.
+The Information Pack is also available hard copy - contact Council’s Positive Ageing Officer on 9433 3345 or positive.ageing@nillumbik.vic.gov.au to be sent a pack.

 Download the Dementia Information Pack(PDF, 750KB)